dylanninin/ansible-pyenv/README.md

     pyenv_root: ~/.pyenv

-To set the location of your projects:

-    pyenv_project_root: '~'

-> This is useful if you want a different version of Python than you use
-> elsewhere.

 To specify the name of the run commands file that will initialize pyenv:

-    pyenv_runcom: ~/.bashrc
+    pyenv_runcom: ~/.bash_profile

 To specify which versions of Python to install:

     pyenv_versions: []

-To specify the default versions of Python available:
+To specify the default version of global Python:

-    pyenv_default_versions: []
+    pyenv_global_version: 3.5.3

 To specify alternative default versions of Python available inside your projects
 root:

-    pyenv_project_versions: []
+    pyenv_project_versions:
+      - name: your_project_name
+        version: 3.5.3
+        root: /path/to/your/project

 > This is useful if you want a different version of Python than you use
 > elsewhere.